The ultimate NC500 itinerary

 Dornoch – Grannie’s Heilan’ Hame Holiday Park

 If you’re on an NC500 road trip with the children, sleep at this holiday park near the historic town of Dornoch.
-It sits by the powder-white sands of Embo beach and family-friendly facilities including kids' and teens' clubs, bowling and an adventure playground with a zipwire.
+It sits by the powder-white sands of Embo beach and has family-friendly facilities including kids' and teens' clubs, bowling and an adventure playground with a zipwire.
 There’s also crazy golf and amusements to keep little ones entertained.
 Mum and dad might prefer the indoor pool, Jacuzzi and sauna, but everyone appreciates the views across the sparkling Dornoch Firth.
 From your tent, motorhome or campervan pitch, keep an eye out for bottlenose dolphins and seals skimming the surface of the water.

 Want more inspiration for your adventures in the Highlands and beyond?
 See our Scotland camping guide.